Financial Literacy Workshops

 Mayor-President Sharon Weston Broome presents a series of virtual workshops to help EBR residents budget, plan, and access aid during the COVID-19 crisis.

-The series will focus on topics such as the stimulus checks, unemployment benefits, applying for relief services, and ensuring your money can support you during and beyond the pandemic.
+The series focuses on topics such as the stimulus checks, unemployment benefits, applying for relief services, and ensuring your money can support you during and beyond the pandemic.

 Please see our Financial Literacy Workshop flyer for additional information.